-1. A description of other forms of investment being used beyond those identified in Section 92.205 is as follows:
+1. A description of other forms of investment being used beyond those identified in Section 92.205 is

-No other forms of investment will be used in the second Year Action Plan.
+No other forms of investment will be used in the FY 2022-2023 Action Plan.

 2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: